 There's so much to do in Melbourne that it can at times get overwhelming sorting it all out can get overwhelming at times.
 Luckily, we did it for you.
 From the local busking music scene to the picturesque alleyways, there are many hidden gems that we encourage you to explore all over Melbourne.
 The best part is, they're all free.
 So grab your travel buddy, and discover Melbourne together!

 Federation Square and Melbourne Alleyways

-There are rare cases when someone has explored Melbourne and has not stated Federation Square in their itinerary.
+It's rare for someone to explore Melbourne without having Federation Square in their itinerary.
 This architectural marvel covers an area of 8 acres.
 It is at the corner of Flinders and Swanston Streets.
 It houses the Ian Potter Centre: NGV Australia, dedicated to Australian art, and the Australian Centre for the Moving Image (ACMI).

 Luckily, Federation Square sits very near to the top graffiti art laneways of Melbourne.
 Secret coffee shops, rooftop bars, soup kitchens, and boutique shops aside, the sheer artistic substance that these alleyways hold are incomparable.
 All within a distance of 10 minutes of walking.
 Hosier Lane, Cocker Alley, Rutledge Lane, Caledonian Lane, Union Lane, and ACDC Lane are the top lanes to walk through for an Instagram click.

 Take a fifteen-minute leisurely stroll from Flinders street towards Sturt Street and you can find yourself discovering the Southbank Promenade.
 The area is a cultural gem, there are lots of cafés, restaurants, and live entertainment.
 Southbank is famous for the abundance of festivals all year long and the Art market held on every Sunday.